-C. Research Question 1: What Educational Priors can Be Brought to Deep Knowledge Tracing?
+C. Research Question 1: What educational priors can be brought to deep knowledge tracing?

-In this article, we define educational priors as "the factors from educational theories or technology research, that are thought of or discovered related to students' learning process."
+In this paper, we define educational priors as "the factors from educational theories or technology research, that are thought of or discovered related to students' learning process".
 This is a relatively broad definition.
 Various factors can be considered as educational priors, such as the learning and forgetting curves from memory theory [43], [44], the question types [24] and difficulties [7], [11] from student modeling methods (e.g., cognitive diagnosis and knowledge tracing).
 It is not possible to study all priors in one study.
-In this article, we focus on educational priors from cognitive diagnosis.
+In this paper, we focus on educational priors from cognitive diagnosis.

-In more detail, two types of educational priors from cognitive diagnosis are considered herein: 1) question attribute and 2) interaction function (also called item response function in IRT).
+In more detail, two types of educational priors from cognitive diagnosis are considered herein: question attribute and interaction function (also called item response function in IRT).
 The former helps distinguish the factors that influence the result of a response, while the latter models how the response is given by the student to the given question.
 After discussing the educational priors, we go on to show where they can be integrated into deep knowledge tracing models.

-Question Attribute.
-Here, we discuss three types of question attributes frequently considered in cognitive diagnosis: 1) knowledge component, 2) difficulty, and 3) discrimination.
+Question attribute.
+Here, we discuss three types of question attributes frequently considered in cognitive diagnosis: knowledge component, difficulty, and discrimination.

 1) Knowledge Component: The knowledge components required by the question is the necessary information for diagnosing knowledge proficiency.
-In cognitive diagnosis models (e.g., DINA [36], NeuralCDM [16]), KC is obtained with Q-matrix $Q \in \{0, 1\}^{M \times K}$ , where $Q{m,k} = 1$ if question $q_m$ contains the KC $kc_k$ , and $Q{mk} = 0$ otherwise.
+In cognitive diagnosis models (e.g., DINA [36], NeuralCDM [16]), KC is obtained with Q-matrix $\boldsymbol{Q} \in \{0,1\}^{M \times K}$ , where $Q{m,k} = 1$ if question $q_m$ contains the KC $kc_k$ , and $Q{mk} = 0$ otherwise.
 The Q-matrix can be either human-labeled or learned from data [45].

 2) Difficulty: A more difficult question requires higher proficiency to answer.
-In IRT models [31], [32], a scalar parameter $\gamma$ is used to characterize the overall difficulty of a question.
+In IRT models[31], [32], a scalar parameter $\gamma$ is used to characterize the overall difficulty of a question.
 In NeuralCDM, a K-dimensional-vector parameter $\beta$ is used to indicate the difficulty of each KC required by the question.
 The difficulty parameter is typically estimated through model training.